 Preserving the “Maine Sporting Camp Experience”

 A traditional Maine Sporting Camp is an integral part of Maine’s cultural heritage.
-For over 150 years, Sporting Camps have served the public by offering non-exclusive lodging, meals and recreational access to Maine’s most beautiful and remote natural locations.
+For over 150 years, Sporting Camps have served the public by offering lodging, meals and recreational access to Maine’s most beautiful and remote natural locations.
 Many Sporting Camps feature hand-built log cabins that have been in continuous use for over 100 years.
 An architectural style emerged that is unique to Maine, known simply as the "Maine Sporting Camp Style."

 All these aspects come together to define the unique "Maine Sporting Camp Experience."